lapreamarcelo/lapreamarcelo.github.io/_posts/2020-01-18-Setup-Charles-in-Simulator-xcode.md

 * **Now you can edit the JSON and start testing your network responses**

 ### That's how you setup Charles for iOS Simulator.
-For any questions you can contact me at my Twitter, Linkedin or Email (marcelojosel15@gmail.com).
+For any questions you can contact me at my Twitter, Linkedin or Email.
 If I made any mistakes in the post, do not hesitate to write me so I can fix it.

-Thanks again
+## Thanks again